 Kudos to Hawaiian Airlines.

-Hawaiian has a great safety record and the company has never had a fatal accident or the loss of an aircraft since they began flying in 1929.
+The company has a great safety record and Hawaiian has never had a fatal accident or the loss of an aircraft since they began flying in 1929.

-Note: Hawaiian Airlines is set to retire its entire fleet of 767 aircraft by 2018 upon arrival of their long anticipated Airbus A321neo planes.
+Hawaiian Airlines is set to retire its entire fleet of 767 aircraft within the next year as it receives the long anticipated Airbus A321neo planes.